We take a look at how to clean paving slabs with bleach and water.

-This method is a cheap, simple and effective way of keeping your paving slabs clean.
-Making your paving slabs algae, moss and weed free.
+This method is a cheap, simple and effective way of keeping concrete, paving slabs & block paving clean that’s free from algae, moss and weeds.

-We are not going to use specialist cleaners to keep our paving slabs clean, we are using a cheap-to-buy bleach that you can buy from most supermarkets and local shops.
+We are using a cheap-to-buy bleach that you can buy from most supermarkets and local shops.
 You don’t even need to buy an expensive bleach.
-The bleach we bought to clean our paving slabs cost us just 0.69 pence per bottle and we only used the one bottle to clean the slabs.
+The bleach we bought to clean our paving slabs cost us just £0.69p per bottle and we only used the one bottle to clean the slabs.

-Caution should be shown when using bleach to clean your paving slabs!
+Caution should be shown when using bleach for cleaning

 Cleaning your paving slabs with bleach and water is very effective at removing and cleaning moss, algae, and weeds from paving but it is not for everybody!
 All paving slab types are different.
 I would not recommend that you use bleach to clean your paving if any of the following apply to your paving.